-Thankfully, our comprehensive guide to understanding nominal Defendant claims explains how it works.
-Whether you are a claimant, a law student, a legal professional, or simply interested in understanding the claim process, this guide is for you.
-We will explore:
+Our comprehensive guide to understanding nominal defendant claims explains how it works.
+Whether you are a claimant, a law student, a legal professional, or simply interested in understanding the third-party CTP insurance claim process, this guide is for you.

 Defining the Nominal Defendant QLD